 Fulton County Schools Volunteer Registration Portal

-This portal is designed to assist you in registering to be a volunteer with the Fulton County School District for the volunteer period of June 1, 2020 - May 30, 2022.
+This portal is designed to assist you in registering to be a volunteer with the Fulton County School District for the volunteer period of January 2, 2024 - May 30, 2026.
 All approved volunteers must re-apply for volunteer status every two calendar years.
-Any previous volunteer in the district must re-apply for this two year period.
+Any previous volunteer in the district must re-apply for this two-year period.
 Thank you for your interest in volunteering with us.

 What is a Fulton County Schools Volunteer?